 Due to the collaborative nature of most urban health initiatives, Maniar says, it’s important to hone your collaboration and interpersonal communication skills.
 Doing this will allow you to work more effectively with various members of the community, including practitioners, organizational leaders, community leaders, and community members.

 It’s important to be a curious learner focused on constantly expanding your knowledge says Maniar.
-The discipline is evolving rapidly with advances in areas like digital and connected health, and even healthcare system is changing.
+The discipline is evolving rapidly with advances in digital health technology, and connected health, and even the healthcare system itself.

 “To stay relevant and to be able to propose innovative solutions,” he says, “it’s critical that you’re up-to-date on the latest industry trends.”